ora-io/awesome-ora/README.md

 - [zkToken](https://github.com/hyperoracle/zkToken): A zkGraph as ERC20 token monitor.
 This monitors whether there is any selling or pumping behavior in the whale account, and then issue an alert signal.
 - [Proof of Blacklist](https://github.com/varun-doshi/Proof-of-Blacklist-zkGraph): A zkGraph for tracking new blacklisted address of USDT.
 - [Proof of Ownership](https://github.com/varun-doshi/Proof-of-Ownership-zkGraph): A zkGraph that accesses historical ownership change of the Azuki NFT collection.
+- [Proof Of Membership](https://github.com/HAPPYS1NGH/dd-member-zkgraph): A zkGraph that proves an address is a member of Developer DAO.

 ## 💡 Project Ideas